Mtrya/chess-transformer/README.md

 ### Key Challenges Identified

-1. **Computational Inefficiency**: Heavy CPU operations in FEN tokenization during training.
+1. **Computational Inefficiency**: Heavy CPU operations (and it's python for-loop) in FEN tokenization during training.
 Future work should pre-process the entire dataset.

 2. **Embedding Competition**: Piece embeddings and positional embeddings are additively combined, potentially competing for representational space.
 The consistently lower norm of piece embeddings compared to positional embeddings may contribute to tactical blunders (especially free captures).